 Read more: Thanksgiving 2016 Itinerary

-Keep track of finances
+Keep Track of Finances

-While Will and I were dating, I fastidiously kept track of who spent what so we could keep track.
+While Will and I were dating, I fastidiously kept track of who spent what so we could keep things “even”.
 This prevented the dreaded blaming finger and arguments over money.
 Now, that we’re married, I don’t keep track of individual expenses but I am still a budget queen!
 Communicating a clear budget at the beginning is always a great idea, married or not, and make sure that the activities planned fit in that budget too!

 Read more: Keeping Track of Expenses while Traveling